mkm17/SharePoint/docs/Custom_Permission_Access_Message.md

 ## Test Case Scenario

-#### The business owner requirements
+#### Requirements

-- the access request message should be the same in both represented cases.
+- the access request message should be the same in both represented cases
 - the message should have different structure
 - notification should be defined as an adaptive card
-- the owner should be able to add a user to 3 custom groups
+- the owner should be able to add a user to 2 custom groups

 #### We can achieve all of the requirements in a few steps:
-- Enable Allow access requests option and set any it accounts to receive the standard messages.
+- Enable *Allow access requests* option and set it to any account to receive the standard messages (otherwise the access requests feature will be disabled)

 ![Access Requests Settings](../images/accessRequestsSettings.jpg)

--	Create flow/logicapp which will receive the http request.
+-	Create a flow/logicapp which will receive the http request.
--	Add event receiver on Access Requests list
+-	Add a PnP event receiver on Access Requests list
 ```
 Add-PnPEventReceiver -List "Access Requests" -Name "TestEventReceiver" -Url "<LogicAppURL>" -EventReceiverType ItemAdded -
 Synchronization Synchronous